Pomax/are-we-flying/docs/index.md

 1. the server side, which is the authority on which waypoints exist and which one we're flying towards,
    1. which requires having code that models waypoints, and
-   2. requires updating to our heading mode to made the plane fly along our flight path.
+   2. requires updating our heading and altitude hold modes to made the plane fly along our flight path.
-2. the client side, which lets us place and (re)move waypoints,
+2. the client side, which lets us place, move, and remove waypoints,
    1. which requires some Leaflet code for placing, showing, and moving waypoints as markers, and
    2. some regular JS for synchronizing with the server on waypoint information